10 things to know about Sayed Haider Raza

 Yes, Raza co-founded the Progressive Artists’ Group (PAG) in Mumbai in 1947, the same year that India gained independence.
 He had moved to the city in 1943, and his early paintings include watercolours of its busy streets at different times of day and in different weathers.

 Raza, who studied at the prestigious Sir J.J.
-School of Art in Mumbai, felt that Indian painting needed to advance to ensure that it kept up with European trends, and formed the group with fellow artists F.N.
-Souza, Krishnaji Howlaji Ara and Maqbool Fida Husain.
+School of Art in Mumbai, felt that Indian painting needed to advance to ensure that it kept up with European trends, and formed the group with fellow artists Francis Newton Souza, Krishnaji Howlaji Ara and Maqbool Fida Husain.

 Broadly speaking, its adherents advocated combining an avant-garde style (Fauvist colours, Cubist forms and/or Expressionist brushwork) with Indian subject matter.